craigargh/cfg-python/slides/session_1.md

 ----

 This session:
-1. Run Python with files and shell
+1. Run Python with files and console
 1. Data types
 1. Maths operations
 1. Understanding Error Messages